 The University of Michigan created its first image in 1896, and since then, our Radiology Department has had a leading role in radiology and nuclear medicine through clinical innovation, research and education.
-Today, more than 500,000 imaging and interventional procedures are carried out at our hospitals and outpatient facilities every year, using some of the most advanced equipment in the country.
+Today, nearly 700,000 imaging and interventional procedures are carried out at our hospitals and outpatient facilities every year, using some of the most advanced equipment in the world.

-Visit our services page for comprehensive list of our imaging services.
+Visit our Radiology and Imaging Services page for comprehensive list of our imaging services at each location.